District 12 Clean California

 Job Creation

-To meet Clean California's ambitious goal of cleaning and maintaining the state's highway system, District 12 is expanding maintenance crews to include 44 new Maintenance positions.
-Of these open positions, 28 were filled during Year 1 in addition to new lead workers and supervisors.
+To meet Clean California's ambitious goal of cleaning and maintaining the state's highway system, District 12 has expanded maintenance crews to include 44 new Maintenance positions, including field Supervisors, Leadworkers, Service Assistants Maintenance (SAMs), and technical support staff.

 District 12 Clean California Contact